The simple answer

 This is one reason dry mouth can matter for oral health.
 When the mouth does not have enough saliva, teeth may have less natural support against tooth decay and irritation.

-Dry mouth has many possible causes, so ongoing dryness is something to discuss with a dentist or doctor rather than trying to diagnose on your own.
+Dry mouth has many possible causes, so persistent dry mouth is something to discuss with a dentist or doctor rather than trying to diagnose on your own.

 Daily oral care often focuses on brushing, flossing, and fluoride.
 Those matter.
 Saliva matters too because it is working in the background between those routines.